nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Viewing help : `help`
 Format: `help`
+Opens a new window displaying this document.

 > If you enter an invalid command (e.g `abcd`), or enter invalid parameters
-> for commands, mini-help messages would be shown on the output box in the
+> for commands, messages would be shown on the output box in the
-> program instead.
+> program.

 #### Create a new task/event: `add`
 Adds a new task or event to the task list.<br>